FabForgeFive/Secret-Knock-Box/README.md

 Machine was the first Arduino project that my kids and I built, and was the gateway to many exciting family projects over the years.
 Thanks
 Steve for the inspiration!

-Build tutorial is on the fabforgefive website.
+Complete build tutorial is on the fabforgefive website.